5.0 · 500+ Projects Delivered

 The second most common cause is template incompatibility.
 Some journal classes (elsarticle, acmart, sn-jnl) redefine commands that conflict with \DIFadd and \DIFdel.
 Switch the subtype option to SAFE and try again.

-For comparing two completed file versions, yes.
-Overleaf's Track Changes is a live, interactive editor on the Premium plan.
-This tool generates a static diff of any two .tex files in seconds, free, without a subscription.
-If your Overleaf project uses multiple files via \input{} or \include{}, you currently need to flatten them first — a multi-file version of this tool is coming.
+For comparing two completed versions, yes.
+Overleaf Track Changes is a live, interactive editor on the Premium plan.
+This tool generates a static diff of two LaTeX files or complete project ZIPs in seconds for free

 Yes, free.
 It runs on a small server-side service and serves a few thousand requests a month comfortably.
 No signup, no paid tier.